 Wells, along with springs, were used to receive blessings for oneself and their families.
 Wells were also employed as divination tools.
 There are even tales of how people used wells to curse their enemies.

 Pagans most frequently visited wells during Beltane and Lughnasadh.
-There were other festivals as well, but often the weather kept folks from indoors.
-When it comes to honoring well, the Summer Solstice is the most popular festival.
+When it comes to honoring well, the Summer Solstice is the most popular festival for many modern Pagans.

 As time marched on and the old Pagan religions were forced out by the church, the wells that were once sacred to the people became dedicated to Christian saints.

 Timing and Offerings